WayneStratton/Contract/README.md

 If upon termination there exist any materials furnished by us or any services performed by us for which you have not paid us in full, until such time as you have paid us in full you agree not to use any such materials, in whole or in part, or the product of such services.

 8.5 TRANSFER OF MATERIALS
-Upon termination of this agreement, provided that there is no outstanding indebtedness then owing by the client to Wayne Stratton, Wayne Stratton shall transfer, assign and make available to the client all property and materials in its possession or control belonging to the client.
+Upon termination of this agreement, provided that there is no outstanding indebtedness then owing by the client to Nuts and Bolts Media, LLC, Nuts and Bolts Media, LLC shall transfer, assign and make available to the client all property and materials in its possession or control belonging to the client.
 Client agrees to pay for all costs associated with the transfer of materials.

 9.0 General Provisions